 An often hidden population is the Gypsy/Traveller population and Perth and Kinross has traditionally been an area that Gypsy/Traveller community members have lived in or travelled through.
-However exact figures are difficult to quantify, particularly if individuals live in mainstream housing or do not 'identify' themselves as Gypsy/Travellers for possible fear of discrimination.
-The Scottish Census figures for 2011 included "Gypsy/Traveller" as a classification for the first time and the results were released in September 2013.
-Nationally 4,212 people were recorded as such with the highest individual local authority population being 415 in Perth and Kinross.
-Whilst numbers may be small, the gypsy/Traveller Strategy 2013-18 identifies that this group has faced discrimination and have not always received services to standards expected.
-The community themselves, identified a need for better healthcare in a survey conducted between 2012 and 2013.
+Exact figures are difficult to quantify, particularly if individuals live in mainstream housing or do not 'identify' themselves as Gypsy/Travellers for possible fear of discrimination.
+The Scottish Census figures for 2011 included "Gypsy/Traveller" for the first time and nationally 4,212 people were recorded as such with the highest individual local authority population being 415 in Perth and Kinross.
+Whilst numbers may be small, the Gypsy/Traveller Strategy 2013-18 identifies that this group has faced discrimination and have not always received services to standards expected.
+The community themselves, identified a need for better healthcare in a survey conducted between 2012 and 2013